 We ask the sales team questions such as:

 What was the last prospect/company that you had a really easy time closing?
-What was the problem that person was trying to solve for?
+What was the problem that person was trying to solve?
 Why do you think that person signed with you?

 What alternative products/services have prospects compared you to?

-Tell me about the competition… what do you think your competitive advantage is over the rest of the companies that you compete with?
+Tell me about the competition… what do you think your competitive advantage over others in your market?

 Are there specific industries or types of customers that you’ve noticed are a great fit for the product/service?